sass/sass-site/source/documentation/style-rules/parent-selector.md

   or adding a selector *before* the parent.
 ---

-{% markdown %}
 When a parent selector is used in an inner selector, it's replaced with the corresponding outer selector.
 This happens instead of the normal nesting behavior.
-{% endmarkdown %}

 {% codeExample 'parent-selector' %}
   .alert {